Noozles: Plot

 One day, 12-year-old Sandy Brown receives a package from her long-lost grandfather containing a stuffed Koala named Blinky that was lost in a shipwreck 38 years ago.
-Sandy gives the koala a Noozle (another term for an Eskimo Kiss) and it revives him from "magic sleepytime".
+Sandy gives the koala a Noozle and it revives him from "magic sleepytime".
 His first word is "Blinky!!" in response to Sandy thinking out loud what she should name the bear right before she awakens him.
 They are soon joined by Blinky's sister Pinky, who appears out of thin air soon after Blinky is awakened, and demands immediately that Blinky returns with her to KoalaWalla Land.
 Blinky refuses however, and the trio go on to have many adventures together.
 Blinky is able to sustain himself while living on Earth with Sandy because of the Eucalyptus trees that Sandy's grandmother had planted 38 years ago when Sandy's grandfather, an archaeologist who had mysteriously disappeared while on an expedition to Ayers Rock, just before the ship was lost, told her that he was sending a Koala as a gift, as Sandy's grandmother had expressed that she had always wanted one as a pet.

 It takes Sandy some time to determine that the "noozle" is the action that revives Blinky from magic sleepytime.
 She does this several times without thinking about it, and gets frustrated over the fact that Blinky falls asleep repeatedly (during which time his appearance is similar to that of an ordinary stuffed animal) and stubbornly refuses to awaken until she realizes what she must do to revive him.
 Early in the series, Sandy decides to introduce Blinky and Pinky to her grandmother, but decides to keep them a secret to everyone else.

 About halfway through the series, Blinky and Pinky bring Sandy to their homeworld of KoalaWalla Land.
 KoalaWalla Land is a parallel dimension inhabited by anthropomorphic koalas, kangaroos, platypuses, cassowaries, kiwi, and frill-necked lizards.
 It is ruled by a wise old koala known as the High Dingy Doo.
 Humans aren't allowed in KoalaWalla Land (and in fact a human will be arrested and jailed on sight just for being in KoalaWalla Land), so Sandy has to wear a koala mask during each visit (though some are able to see through her poor disguise).
 A portal to KoalaWalla Land can be found at Ayers Rock.
 Pinkie also has the ability to create instant portals to KoalaWalla Land at any point, as well as portals back and forth through time, by utilizing the red lipstick in her magic cosmetic kit to draw an interdimensional hole in the time-space continuum.